Books to Motivate Students

 We need books to motivate students for a variety of reasons.
 Not just to help them study, but to help them choose a direction in life.
 To help them understand themselves and the world around them.

-And ultimately to motivate them to become the best version of themselves that they can be.
+And ultimately to inspire them to become the best version of themselves that they can be.

 Motivation